 4) Vata - Pitta 5) Pitta- Kapha 6) Vata- Kapha 7) Vata-Pitta-Kapha

 If you took the time to go through this, you may have resonated with some descriptions more than others.
 When I read the descriptions of each, I knew that one description matched me physically while another one matched me psychologically.
-There's an actual "dosha test" you can take here to find out your constitution.
+There are "dosha test" that you can take on Banyan Botanicals which I find quite good

-I've taken the time to add a slightly more in depth Vrikruti and Prakruti tests here
+I've taken the time to add a slightly more in depth Vikruti and Prakruti tests here.

 So, what does this all mean?
 According to Ayurveda, like aggravates like, so if you are predominantly "vata" which element is Ether + Air, anything with those qualities will create an imbalance in your system.
 For example, winter is "Vata season" where the cold and wind tend to affect predominantly people with Vata constitution, as well as any foods that have airy, dry qualities, such as raisins, popcorns, among many others.